B.-Y. Chen's inequality for $CR$-warped products in a locally conformal Kaehler space form: Preliminaries

-\parindent=8mm Let $\tilde{M}(J,g, \theta)$ be a complex $m$-dimensional $LCK$-manifold and $M$ be a real $n$-dimensional Riemannian manifold isometrically immersed in $\tilde{M}$.
+\begin{remark} $\tilde P(X,Y)$ is skew-symmetric. \end{remark} Let $\tilde{M}(J,g,\alpha)$ be a complex $m$-dimensional $LCK$-manifold and $M$ be a real $n$-dimensional ($n\leq m$) Riemannian manifold isometrically immersed in $\tilde{M}$.
 We denote the metric tensor induced on $M$ by $g$.
 Let $\nabla$ be the covariant differentiation with respect to the induced metric on $M$.
 Then the Gauss and Weingarten formulas for $M$ are respectively given by

-for any $X,Y$ tangent to $M$ and $N$ normal to $M$, where $\nabla^\perp$ is the connection on the normal bundle $T(M)^\perp $, $h$ is the second fundamental form and $A_N$ is the Weingarten map associated with the vector field $N\in T(M)^\perp$ as
+for any $X,Y$ tangent to $M$ and $\xi$ normal to $M$, where $\nabla^\perp$ is the connection on the normal bundle $T^\perp M $, $h$ is the second fundamental form and $A_N$ is the Weingarten map associated with the vector field $N\in T^\perp M$ as